A Brief History

 In light of these developments, the question about honoring former Confederates and the cause they represented has become a national debate.
 Many African American citizens are highly insulted by the presence of Confederate flags, memorials, monuments, holidays, and their depiction in school books as men of honor and heroes, despite being slave owners or supporting the slavery of people of African descent.
 The descendants of Confederate soldiers, sailors, and politicians resent the denigration of their ancestors, people looked upon as doing what they thought was right and devoting their very lives to the cause.
 Many people that celebrate Confederate heroes and causes are proud of their heritage and are willing to defend that heritage fiercely.

-So what should Americans do?
+Question for students (and subscribers): So what should Americans do?
 Should Confederate Holidays such as Confederate Heroes Day (not celebrated on the same day in all states) and Robert E. Lee Day (now often celebrated on the third Monday in January instead of January 19th, Lee’s birthdate) have any official government status (state or local)?
 Should such days of honoring the Confederacy be banned?
 Should the many statues and memorials be destroyed or removed to private property?
 Is flying a Confederate flag “hate speech?”
 Should other Americans respect the rights of Confederate sympathizers to worship their past as they please?
 Where does one draw the line, or lines?
-Please give us your opinions on these topics, preferably making your arguments civil!
+Please give us your opinions on these topics, preferably making your arguments civil, in the comments section below this article.

 Your readership is much appreciated!